 “What’s that?”
 Asked the teens pointing to the top of the tallest building in sight where we could see what appeared to be a swing.
 Enquiries revealed that it was the A’DAM Lookout swing.
 Europe’s highest swing, no less.
 From that moment onwards it was inevitable that I would have to look on whilst the teens swung hundreds of metres above Amsterdam.

 Once at the top, the views are stunning.
-Not that we got to linger as the teens were focused on joining the queue for the swing.
+Not that we got to linger as the teens were focused on joining the queue for the Amsterdam Lookout Swing.
 All bags, slip on shoes and phones need to be handed over and then they were strapped in very securely.
 Then I covered my eyes.

 What would you do if you saw a red plastic horse, complete with proper saddle, at least a couple of feet taller than you?
 Foolishly I decided to climb up onto its back.
 Just a word of warning, it is a lot easier to get up on a high horse than it is to get down.

 One floor down is a bar with floor to ceiling glass walls.
 Dotted around are large screens that you can pivot and as new buildings hove into to view it tells you what you are looking at, a very fancy electronic diorama, giving a great Amsterdam view.